QUICK ANSWER

 3. Gap Insurance

-If you owe more on your car loan than the car is worth (upside-down), gap insurance covers the difference if your car is totaled.
+Owing more on your car loan than the car is worth.
+Gap insurance covers the difference when your car is totaled.
 Essential for new car buyers with low down payments.

 4. Custom Parts & Equipment Coverage

-Covers aftermarket upgrades like custom wheels, stereo systems, or performance modifications not covered under standard policies.
+Aftermarket upgrades like custom wheels, stereo systems, or performance modifications.

 5. Rideshare Insurance

-If you drive for Uber, Lyft, or other rideshare services, you need rideshare endorsement to cover gaps when you’re logged into the app but haven’t accepted a ride.
+Driving for Uber, Lyft, or other rideshare services, you need a rideshare endorsement to cover gaps when you’re logged into the app but haven’t accepted a ride.

 Do You Need Collison and Comprehensive Coverage?

-- The Credit Connection: Your credit score is a major price driver here.
+- Credit Scores: Your credit score is a major price driver here for car insurance coverage.
 Moving from a “Fair” to “Good” credit tier can save a driver hundreds of dollars annually on their premium.

 - Geography Matters: If you live in Charleston or Huntington, expect to pay 10% to 15% more than someone in a more rural county.
 Higher traffic density simply equals higher risk in the eyes of an insurer.